JiaxuanTW/NUK-AutoNet/README.md

 # NUK-AutoNet
-<b>Automatically log into the network of student's dormitory in National University of Kaohsiung</b>
+<b>Automatically log into the student's dormitory network in National University of Kaohsiung</b>
 Latest update at April 29th, 2020
 ***
 ## Installing